• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > Forming Openings in Walls – How to Form an Opening in a Load bearing Wall and Non Load Bearing Wall and Insert a Concrete Lintel
+Home > DIY How To Projects and Tutorial Guides > Forming Openings in Walls: Load Bearning & Non-Load Bearing

-Forming openings through walls.
-In this DIY guide you will learn all about forming openings through walls and how to do this for both load bearing walls and non load bearing walls.
+Learn all about forming openings in walls and how to do this for both load bearing walls and non load bearing walls.
 You will also learn how to support a load bearing wall while you insert your concrete lintel, how to rebuild and then damp proof cavities in external walls and also how to rebuild above a new opening in a non load bearing wall.

 TwitterFacebookPin ItBuffer